 These artistic settings often served to emphasise the exotic nature of each piece, for example through a figure of an African below an ostrich shell.

-Highlight: The 1611 gilded silver bowl made from rhino horn and decorated with warthog tusks looks like something normally found in Mordor:
+The 1611 silver goblet made from rhino horn and decorated with warthog tusks looks like something normally found in Mordor:

-Other highlights here include a giant 1592 basin and ewer decorated with pearls and garnet.
+Other highlights here include a giant 1592 basin and ewer decorated with pearl and garnets.
 Look round its edges for metal casts of frogs and insects.

 Bezoars are indigestible masses found in the gastrointestinal system of animals.
-In the 1500s they believed putting one in a drink got rid of the poison.
-I’m guessing that tactic didn’t work out too well.
+In the 1500s, they believed putting one in a drink got rid of the poison.
+I’m guessing that didn’t work out too well.

 Art from the Archduke

 The next gallery (24) features items from the 16th century Innsbruck collection of Archduke Ferdinand II.
 I enjoyed the so-called hand stones, pieces of ore with biblical or mining scenes carved into them, with added decorative elements and models.

 The side room here features a lot of glassware and crystalware from Milanese workshops (e.g. Saracchi and Miseroni).
 It also continues the theme of intertwining nature and art.

 Many pieces are representations of the human body, plants, animals and shells, often mixed with natural materials and given surprising practical functions: a tortoise becomes a powder flask, a nautilus shell becomes a drinking vessel.

 As you pass into Gallery 22 and the 17th century, you might notice a change of focus.